yashkhokhar28/Steps/Drop-Down.md

 ## Step 1: Create a Model for the Drop-Down

-In your `OrderModel.cs`, create a model that represents the drop-down data.
+In your `UserModel.cs`, create a model that represents the drop-down data.

 example: inside UserModel create a UserDropDownModel